husarion/panther_ros/panther_lights/README.md

 #### BatteryAnimation

-Animation of type `battery_animation` returning frame to display based on `param` value representing battery percentage.
+Animation of type `battery_animation` returning frame to display based on `param` value representing Battery percentage.
 The animation displays two stripes moving towards the edges, stopping at a point representing the Battery percentage, and filling back to the center.
 The color changes from red (Battery discharged) to green (Battery full).

 ### ChargingAnimation

-Animation of type `charging_animation` returning frame to display based on `param` value representing battery percentage.
+Animation of type `charging_animation` returning frame to display based on `param` value representing Battery percentage.
 Displays a solid color with a duty cycle proportional to the Battery percentage.
-The color is changing from red (battery discharged) to green (battery fully charged).
+The color is changing from red (Battery discharged) to green (Battery fully charged).

 ### Defining Animations